How is Argan oil made?

 A few stats on how is Argan oil made

 Why the question how is Argan oil made?

-Many (if not the majority) of the Argan oil new comers, often fall into the "comparing-prices-only" trap, while trying to get a hold of the wonderful product, they heard and / or read so much positive reviews about, only to realize (usually after a few orders from different sources offering an allegedly bargain Argan oil deal), that the product they are really after has its justifiably high price tag.
+Many (if not the majority) of the Argan oil new comers, often fall into the "comparing-prices-only" trap, while trying to buy Argan oil, the wonderful product they heard and / or read so much positive reviews about, only to realize (usually after a few orders from different sources offering an allegedly bargain Argan oil deal), that the product they are really after has its justifiably higher price tag.

 How is Argan oil made: The harvesting

 The production of Argan oil begins with the harvesting of the fruit from the Argan tree.

 Apart from the environmentally questionable mechanical harvesting methods introduced in the last two decades, there are 3 traditional ways of collecting Argan fruits which have been practiced by locals here for centuries:

 - The women would either collect the fruits after they fall from the tree late July and beginning of August.